Today I sawed the two logs I found yesterday to make some bowl blanks. Here are the two logs, the “yew” on top.

 I cut these halves into bowl blanks.
 Here they are, with the apple on the left:

-I started roughing out one of the yews and found it had the small dark knots common in yew, so perhaps that is what it is.
+I started roughing out one of the ‘yew’ bowl blanks and found it had the small dark knots common in yew, so I think that is what it is.
 There are many varieties of yew out there.
 It looks good anyway.
-There are some chunks left over that I may keep if the turning goes well.

 Here are photos of one each of the yew (upper) and apple wood bowl roughouts, ready for drying: